 O2 Academy, 28/04

 Supported by Clean Cut Kid, The Kooks stopped by the O2 Academy last Friday to promote their new Best Of…So far album.
-I must say that I was only familiar with a couple of songs from their debut album Inside In/Inside Out, but after this concert, I was completely charmed by this pop-rock band.
+I must say that I was only familiar with a couple of songs from their debut album Inside In/Inside Out, but after this concert I was completely charmed by them.
 As soon as I got back home, I took a shower, brushed my teeth and put on my pyjamas while listening and moving my hips to their entire discography.

 Their live music is powerful and liberating, enough to make you forget about the fact that there is someone else’s beer running down your back.
 After an experience like that, I am definitely keen to hear The Kooks’ other soon-to-be-released single ‘Broken Vow’, as well as more songs to come.